suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/sql/intro-to-sql.md

 Columns are the part of the table that defines the structure (what we often call the `schema`) of the data we are storing.
 This is where we define the attributes of the "thing" represented by the table.
 Every column has a data type that defines and restricts what type of data we can place into each column.

-In our `books` table, we will want to store specific details, such as the title, the primary author, and the genre of the book.
-We will name these columns `title`, `primary_author` and `genre`.
+In our `books` table, we will want to store specific details, such as the title, the primary author, the year published, and the genre of the book.
+We will name these columns `title`, `primary_author`, `year_published`, and `genre`.
 In a language such as JavaScript, Ruby, or C# we would naturally define each of these as a `string` -- In a database, we have a few choices for the data type:

 - `char(N)` - The `N` represents the largest number of characters this column can store.
 If we supply _less_ than `N` characters the rest of the column will be padded with spaces.
 This ensures the column is _always_ `N` characters long
 - `varchar(N)` - Again the `N` represents the largest number of characters the column can store, however, the width of the data is variable.
 If we supply _less_ than `N` characters the column is _not_ filled with spaces.